Abused Wolves And Troubled Teens Find Solace In Each Other

 Near the end of the two-month program, the group meets in a sharing circle for the last time.

 Leihla has been listening to their stories.
 She pulls the sleeves of her sweatshirt over her hands.
 Her voice is soft.
-"I don't really like nobody or every school I went to I never liked, but knowing a lot of your guys' stories?
+"I don't really like nobody, or every school I went to I never liked, but knowing a lot of your guys' stories?
 I don't know how to say it, but it touched me."

 The petite 15-year-old says that in the beginning, she wasn't hopeful that she would finish Wolf Connection's program.
 "I didn't think I was going to be able to like be around so much people for that long," she says.
-From the nearby wolf compound a single wolf howls.
+A single wolf howls.

 Leihla's story?
 That she's keeping to herself.
 "That's something I don't share or don't want anybody to know 'cause I don't want nobody looking at me different.
 But with Mikey, it's like, it's OK."